-This two-day event offers practical advice and guidance on developing collaborations between Higher Education and companies or third sector organisations.
+This two-day event, organised by PEOPLE project partner Durham Energy Institute, Durham University, offers practical advice and guidance on developing collaborations between Higher Education and companies or third sector organisations.
 If you aim to stimulate entrepreneurial skills and introduce challenges in new technology areas (such as green energy, sustainable transport, new and sustainable production methods, novel materials etc.), then come along and learn from those who ‘can do’.
 Through case studies and workshops with partners, the event will guide you towards developing your own collaborative engagement activities, offering in-depth training in how to initiate, nurture and develop collaborative learning between Higher Education and industry, with a particular focus on bringing social science research into product design.
 How can we ‘train’ entrepreneurs?
 What kind of collaboration is needed for defining R&D goals, mentoring students, locating expert knowledge, or evaluating outcomes?

 We will explore the opportunities for and of collaborative learning; the pitfalls and lessons for building collaborative relationships, and the potential outcomes and benefits for all parties.

 Attendance is free of charge but must be booked via THIS SITE.

 Organisers: Prof Sandra Bell and Dr Simone Abram, Durham Energy Institute, Durham University.

 Jenny Saunders, Jenny Saunders OBE, Chief Executive National Energy Action